 Express - A wonderful train station that has stalls, second floor firing opportunities and hiding.
 Cramped in some places, loose as a goose in others, this is a very fun map, if you can get used to it.

 Cargo - Not a huge fan of this map, as it's just too disorienting.
 It's tough to identify enemies because of the containers.
-I constantly lost on this map.
+I consistently lost on this map.
 It does offer up the opportunity for sniping and for camping.
 Beware.

 Meltdown - I wasn't a huge fan of the nuclear reactor the last time I saw it in a CoD game, and I'm not much of a fan now.
 Just didn't enjoy it, but others will love it.
 Multiple levels will keep you interested in this one.
 The level doesn't offer much when it comes to movement.

 Plaza - Bright lights, big area.
 You get multiple rooms and a large outside (very open) map to work with in Plaza.
 It reminded me of many episodes of Miami Vice (plenty of neon).